What are some of the adjustments that teens and young adults are making in the pandemic?

 Tips for helping young adults and teens adapt a healthy routine in the pandemic

 Having a daily routine offers structure and freedom.
 It’s critical to set aside a specific period of time for attending classes, school work and applying to jobs each day so these activity has boundaries.
-Particularly in this pandemic, these daily activities can become tedious and deflating.
-It can spread into all aspects of your life as the list of things you should be doing keeps growing.
-Avoidance accompanies discouragement and overwhelm.
+These daily activities can become tedious and deflating, particularly in a pandemic.
+They can spread into all aspects of your life as the list of things you should be doing keeps growing.
+Eventually, avoidance accompanies discouragement and overwhelm.

 Keep an eye on your child.
 If you notice changes, don’t hesitate to reach out to a mental health professional.
 Even very “strong” people are struggling in this pandemic.